neironus/100DaysOfPython/README.md

     Install python 3.7
     Bite 33 of PyBites - Transpose a data structure Bite 34 of PyBites - Building a Karma app - implement the User class Bite 35 of PyBites - Having fun with heapq
+    Bite 36 of PyBites - Having fun with *args and **kwargs

 ## Useful links